chrisjbillington/hg-export-tool/fast-export/README.md

 System Requirements
 -------------------

-This project depends on Python 2.7 and the Mercurial >= 4.6 package.
+This project depends on Python 2.7 or 3.5+, and the Mercurial >= 4.6
+package.
 If Python is not installed, install it before proceeding.
 The Mercurial package can be installed with `pip install mercurial`.